- magikman's Reno Mage

 Golakka Crawler: replaced with other anti-aggro tool or defensive minion (such as Deathlord or other taunt)

-Hex Lord Malacrass: Echo of Medivh or Medivh the Guardian serve similar function of producing value to help put me over the top.
+Hex Lord Malacrass: Echo of Medivh or [Hearthstone Card (Medivh the Guardian) Not Found] serve similar function of producing value to help put me over the top.
 In a meta where even aggro decks have massive resources, Reno Mage needs similarly extensive resources to match

 Or you can replace these cards with tech cards for your specific local meta, add extra value, add extra healing, et cetera.
 Tinkering is encouraged!